This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

 UserId instead of by access timestamp:

-Users data is chunked into three splits, with each split containing
+UserAccessLog data is chunked into three splits, with each split

-estimate of how the user data could be split, assuming each row contains about
+reasonable estimate of how the user data could be split, assuming each row

-1MB of user data and given a maximum split size on the order of GB.
-Even though
+contains about 1MB of user data and given a maximum split size of

-the user events occurred about a millisecond apart, each event was done by a
+Even though the user events occurred about a millisecond apart, each event

-different user, so the order of inserts is much less likely to create a hotspot
+was raised by a different user, so the order of inserts is much less likely to

 See also the related best practice for ordering timestamp-based keys.